atoav/ahmcon/README.md

 Feel free to take the code from `src/ahmcon/ahm.py` and build on it.
 There is a `example()` function that you can check out.

+> [!NOTE]
+> I wrote this code so you don't have to.
+That – however – does not mean I am willing to invest a lot of time into answering support questions of why something isn't working for your specific installation.
+PRs that improve the capabilities/coverage/performance or help keeping up with new API versions are welcome tho.

 ## Example